Brian Wildcat announced as Augustana’s 2018 Distinguished Alumni Award recipient

 Posted on February 11, 2019 by Sydney Tancowny

-From various career achievements to spearheading what would become the Maskwacîs Schools Education Commission (MESC), Brian will be honoured as a champion of Indigenous education.
+From various career achievements to spearheading what would become the Maskwacîs Schools Education Commission (MESC), Brian was honoured as a champion of Indigenous education.

 By Sydney Tancowny

 Brian Wildcat is a member of the Ermineskin Cree Nation and has lived in Maskwacîs, AB his entire life.
 He is married with three children.
 He attended Augustana (then Camrose Lutheran College) from 1976-79 and went on to receive a Bachelor of Physical Education in Outdoor Pursuits from the University of Calgary in 1987.
 After negotiating the transfer of the federally run Ermineskin Schools to “local control” in 1991, he returned to the University of Alberta and completed his Master of Education in Educational Administration in 1995.

 Through his continuing achievements in First Nation education, Brian has proven himself both a well-regarded alumnus of the University of Alberta’s Augustana Campus and a champion of Indigenous education.
 Some of the highlights of Brian’s career spanning over 30 years include:

 - Founding member and first director of the Ermineskin Education Trust Fund

 - Negotiation and transfer of Ermineskin Schools to local control